MEdwards0/aa-proto-project/readme.md

 `docker-compose up`

 The application should now be running.
 If no settings have been altered, the exposed port will be 8080.
-Going to *localhost:8080* on your browser should connect to the homepage.
+Going to *localhost:8080* on your browser should connect to the ==homepage==.

 ### Notes: